This article explores the Tioga Road and Tuolumne Meadows area of Yosemite National Park!

 The point affords views of the back face of Half Dome and the mass of granite surrounding it.
-You can see the symbol of the park from the parking lot area.
+You can see this symbol of the National Park from the parking lot area.
 However, if you walk 0.3 miles, the views get better.

-With the correct zoom (or with a telescope), you can see people ascending the top of the dome thru the cables.
+With the correct camera zoom (or with a telescope), you can see people ascending the top of the dome through the cables.